dahlia-lib/dahlia/docs/usage/programmatic.rst

     </div>

-Terminals support a wide range of colors which are not covered by the base format codes.
+Terminals support a wide range of colors that are not covered by the base format codes.
 Wool can use hex codes to display a specific color as well.

 .. code-block:: python